2022 Legislative Campaign to End Oil Drilling Off the California Coast

 We Need Your Voice!

 In order to beat Big Oil, we’ll need your voice and support to let our political representatives in Sacramento know that the time is NOW to end offshore drilling.
+Many environmental allies and the environmental warrior, Jane Fonda, just raised their voices at our press conference.
+With them and Jane already in our corner, we have the momentum to finally get rid of these oil platforms.

 We Can’t Do It Without Your Help!